Develop Safe Online Habits

 Safe browsing

 We use web browsers like Firefox, Chrome, Edge and Safari to read news, check email, shop online, watch videos and play games.
 We even use web browsers to take cybersecurity training!
-Because browsers are so widely used, they are a common target for cyberattackers.
+Because browsers are so widely used, they are a common target for cybercriminals.
 But there are steps you can take to protect your browser and protect yourself, in order to browse more safely.

 Safe social media